 Long-Term Equity-Based Incentives.
-The Compensation Committee administers our long-term incentive plans and perform functions that include selecting award recipients, determining the timing of grants and assigning the number of shares subject to each award, fixing the time and manner in which awards are exercisable, setting exercise prices and vesting and expiration dates.
-For compensation decisions regarding the grant of equity compensation to executive officers, our Compensation Committee typically considers recommendations from our Chief Executive Officer.
-Typically, awards vest over multiple years but the committee maintains the discretionary authority to vest the equity grant immediately if the individual situation merits.
+The compensation committee administers our long-term incentive plans and performs functions that include selecting award recipients, determining the timing of grants and assigning the number of shares subject to each award, fixing the time and manner in which awards are exercisable, setting exercise prices and vesting and expiration dates.
+For compensation decisions, regarding the grant of equity compensation to executive officers, our compensation committee considers recommendations from our chief executive officer.
+Typically, awards vest over multiple years, but the committee maintains the discretionary authority to vest the equity grant immediately if the individual situation merits.
 In the event of a change of control, or upon the death, disability, retirement or termination of a grantee's employment without good reason, all outstanding equity-based awards will immediately vest.